Participatory Governance: Longform Work in Action

 Published by AISP

-These case studies are an expansion of work written for AISP’s Toolkit for Centering Racial Equity Throughout Data Integration Version 2.0.
+These case studies are an expansion of seven work in action examples featured within A Toolkit for Centering Racial Equity Throughout Data Integration (2025).
 The original Toolkit, released in 2020, catalyzed the formation of the Equity in Practice Learning Community (EiPLC), a cohort-based technical assistance initiative to put the Toolkit into practice in ten sites.
-The updated Toolkit is the result of a year-long Participatory Action Research (PAR) Project, and learnings from EiPLC cohorts.
+The updated Toolkit is the result of a year-long Participatory Action Research (PAR) Project, and learnings from the EiPLC.

-The following briefs are examples of Work in Action, a term we use, rather than exemplar, to feature site-based work that is ongoing and rooted in learning and humility.
-They describe the work of seven data integration efforts; five are local, based at the city or county level, and two are statewide.
-Each of these sites started small and expanded with purpose and intention over many years of sustained effort.
-Four of these sites were members of the first cohort of the EiPLC.
-While these examples are impressive, what they are doing is not magic, but rather proof of hard and committed work.
-We acknowledge that work at the intersection of data infrastructure and racial equity is complicated and contextual, and not necessarily replicable; however, we hope these examples both inspire your efforts and provide proof that these hard things are doable–even in politically complex environments.
+The following briefs are examples of Work in Action, a term we use rather than exemplar, to feature site-based work that is ongoing and rooted in learning and humility.
+They describe the work of seven local and state data integration efforts to develop and implement participatory data governance structures.
+Each of these sites started small and expanded with purpose over many years of sustained effort.
+Four of these sites were members of the EiPLC.
+While these examples are impressive, what they are doing is not magic, but rather the result of shared commitment to the hard work of collaboration.
+We acknowledge that work at the intersection of data infrastructure and racial equity is complicated and contextual, and not necessarily replicable; however, we hope these examples both inspire your efforts and provide evidence that developing shared data infrastructure rooted in equity principles is doable–even in politically complex environments.

 Suggested Citation